Creating the workload cluster

 shell

-helm repo add cilium https://helm.cilium.io/ KUBECONFIG=$CAPH_WORKER_CLUSTER_KUBECONFIG helm upgrade --install cilium cilium/cilium --version 1.14.4 \ --namespace kube-system \ -f templates/cilium/cilium.yaml
+helm repo add cilium https://helm.cilium.io/ KUBECONFIG=$CAPH_WORKER_CLUSTER_KUBECONFIG helm upgrade --install cilium cilium/cilium \ --namespace kube-system \ -f templates/cilium/values.yaml

 You can, of course, also install an alternative CNI, e.g., calico.